HTTP-RPC/Lima/README.md

 }
 ```

 This allows a layout view's margins to be conveniently defined in code.
-For example, this code creates a column view with top and bottom margins of 8 pixels and leading/trailing margins of 12 pixels:
+For example, this code creates a column view with top and bottom margins of 8 and leading/trailing margins of 12:

 ```swift
 LMColumnView(margin: 8, leadingMargin: 12, trailingMargin: 12,